 6. Know your customer’s preferred method of receiving invoices

 Another factor that regularly results in payment delays is not knowing the customer’s preferred method of receiving invoices.
 Previously, physical mail was the most important communication channel for businesses, however, today, businesses can utilize a number of other channels.
-As a result, businesses are adopting multichannel invoicing strategies that utilizes both physical and digital communications.
+As a result, businesses are adopting multichannel invoicing strategies that utilize both physical and digital communications.
 Knowing how the recipient wants to receive the invoice – whether by post, email, or both – will help improve payment response times and prevent the need to reissue invoices in different formats.
-Furthermore, it will avoid alienating customers that prefer to be communicated with in a certain way.
+Furthermore, it will avoid alienating customers that prefer to be communicated within a certain way.

 7. Be ready to accept payment via a number of methods

 Like communication, the number of payment methods has increased rapidly with the advancement of technology.
 For example, the check, while not completely redundant, is no longer the most popular payment choice with the rise of digital banking.
 With this in mind, businesses should have the capabilities to accept payment via a number of means, so that customers can pay using the method that best suits them.
 By giving customers a choice, invoices can be settled far more efficiently.